ClearingHouse/ClearingHouse/README.md

 * A quantity of bitcoins sent from the source to the destination, if it exists.
 * A fee, in bitcoins, paid to the bitcoin miners who include the transaction in a block.
-* Up to 80 bytes of miscellaneous ‘data’, imbedded in the Bitcoin transaction’s one alloted `OP_RETURN` output.
+* Up to 80 bytes of ‘data’, imbedded in the Bitcoin transaction’s one alloted `OP_RETURN` output or across multiple multi‐signature outputs (or a mix of the two).

+Every Bitcoin transaction carrying a Counterparty transaction has the following possible outputs: a single destination output, zero or more data outputs, and optional change outputs.
+The first output before the first data output is the destination output.
+Change outputs (outputs after the last data output) have no importance to Counterparty.
+All data outputs must appear in direct succession.

+Multi‐signature data outputs are one‐of‐two outputs where the first public key is that of the sender, so that the value of the output is redeemable, and the second public key encodes the data, zero‐padded and prefixed with a length byte.

 For identification purposes, every Counterparty transaction’s ‘data’ field is prefixed by the string ‘CNTRPRTY’, encoded in UTF‐8.
 This string is long enough that transactions with pseudo‐random data stored in the `OP_RETURN` field will be extremely unlikely to be mistaken for Counterparty transactions.
-In testing, this string is simply ‘XX’.
+In testing (i.e. using the TESTCOIN Counterparty network on any blockchain), this string is ‘XX’.

-Every Bitcoin transaction carrying a Counterparty transaction must have between one and three outputs: the destination output (optional), the data output (required), and the change output (optional), in that order.
-The change output has no importance to Counterparty.

 The existence of the destination output, and the significance of the size of the Bitcoin fee and the Bitcoins transacted, depend on the Counterparty message type, which is determined by the four bytes in the data field that immediately follow the identification prefix.
-The rest of the data has a formatting specific to the message type, described in the source code.
+The rest of the data have a formatting specific to the message type, described in the source code.

 Every Counterparty transaction must, moreover, have a unique and unambiguous